We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Which credit bureaus a business credit card reports to varies by lender.

 Some business credit cards report only to your personal credit, while others report only to your business credit.
 And a select few report to both.
+Who your credit card companies report to matters, check out 5 Secured Business Credit Cards That Report to D&B for an extensive list.

 Another way a business credit card can impact both your personal credit and your business credit score is when you fail to make on-time payments.